movableink/doorman/README.md

 Acknowledgements
 ----------------

-Doorman is pretty much just everyauth (https://github.com/bnoguchi/everyauth) and node-http-proxy (https://github.com/nodejitsu/node-http-proxy) grafted together, and those two projects do most of the heavy lifting.
+Doorman is pretty much just passport (http://www.passportjs.org/) and node-http-proxy (https://github.com/nodejitsu/node-http-proxy) grafted together, and those two projects do most of the heavy lifting.